GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Introduction

 To reduce the manual tuning efforts of DBAs, state-of-the-art approaches automate the knob tuning via Machine Learning (ML) techniques, including Bayesian Optimization~\cite{10.14778/1687627.1687767, 10.1145/3035918.3064029, 10.1145/3448016.3457291, 10.14778/3457390.3457404, 10.1145/3514221.3526176, 10.1145/3318464.3380591} and Reinforcement Learning~\cite{10.1145/3299869.3300085, 10.14778/3352063.3352129, 10.1145/3514221.3517882, 10.1145/3514221.3517843}.
 These ML-based tuning systems follow the main concept of ``trial and error'' to explore the configuration space iteratively, balancing between the exploration of unseen regions and the exploitation of known space.

-While these tuning systems do possess the potential to reach well-performing knob configurations eventually, they still incur significant tuning costs~\cite{10.14778/3551793.3551844, 10.1145/3318464.3380591}.
-For example, previous studies~\cite{10.1145/3514221.3517882, 10.1145/3448016.3457291, 10.14778/3538598.3538604} have revealed that state-of-the-art systems still require hundreds to thousands iterations to reach an ideal configuration, with each iteration taking several minutes or more to execute the target workload.
-Such high tuning costs stem from their inefficiency in handling two difficulties: (1) \textit{the large number of knobs that requires tuning} and (2) \textit{the wide search space of possible values for each knob}.
-For the first difficulty, most approaches either select a fixed subset of knobs \cite{10.1145/3514221.3517882, 10.14778/3551793.3551844, 10.14778/3457390.3457404, 10.14778/1687627.1687767, 10.1145/3299869.3300085, 10.1145/3127479.3128605}, sacrificing the flexibility to choose workload-relevant knobs, or execute workloads numerous times to identify the important knobs \cite{10.14778/3538598.3538604, 10.1145/3035918.3064029, 10.5555/3488733.3488749}, which is resource-intensive.
+While these methods do possess the potential to reach well-performing knob configurations eventually, they still incur significant tuning costs~\cite{10.14778/3551793.3551844, 10.1145/3318464.3380591}.
+Previous studies~\cite{10.1145/3514221.3517882, 10.1145/3448016.3457291, 10.14778/3538598.3538604} have revealed that state-of-the-art systems still require hundreds to thousands iterations to reach an ideal configuration, with each iteration taking minutes or more to execute the target workload.
+Such high tuning costs stem from their inefficiency in handling: (1) \textit{the large number of knobs that requires tuning}, and (2) \textit{the wide search space of possible values for each knob}.
+For the first difficulty, most approaches either select a fixed subset of knobs \cite{10.1145/3514221.3517882, 10.14778/3551793.3551844, 10.14778/3457390.3457404, 10.14778/1687627.1687767, 10.1145/3299869.3300085, 10.1145/3127479.3128605}, sacrificing the flexibility to choose workload-relevant knobs, or execute workloads numerous times to identify important knobs \cite{10.14778/3538598.3538604, 10.1145/3035918.3064029, 10.5555/3488733.3488749}, which is resource-intensive.
 Regarding the second difficulty, most approaches use the default value ranges provided by DBMS vendors~\cite{10.14778/1687627.1687767, 10.1145/3035918.3064029, 10.1145/3448016.3457291, 10.14778/3457390.3457404, 10.1145/3514221.3526176, 10.1145/3318464.3380591, 10.1145/3299869.3300085, 10.14778/3352063.3352129, 10.1145/3514221.3517882}.
-However, since the default value ranges are excessively broad for flexibility, it complicates the optimization process and introduces the risk of system crashes \cite{10.14778/3476311.3476411, 10.14778/3450980.3450992}.
+However, the default value ranges are excessively broad for flexibility, which complicates the tuning process and introduces the risk of system crashes \cite{10.14778/3476311.3476411, 10.14778/3450980.3450992}.